Silver

 |

 Rococo Revival silver, first introduced in the 1830s, reached the height of fashion in the 1850s.
 Silver in this style features rounded forms with naturalistic decoration of flowers, leaves, vines, grape clusters, and shells.
 These motifs were frequently hammered into the silver to produce decoration in high relief, called repoussé.
-Ornament borrows extensively from mid-eighteenth-century French Rococo and includes asymmetrical cartouches, swirling scrolls, and rocaille (rockwork) typically embossed into the silver, as well as diaperwork, which was usually engraved or flat chased.
+Ornament borrows extensively from mid-eighteenth-century French Rococo and includes asymmetrical cartouches, swirling scrolls, and rocaille (rockwork), typically embossed into the silver, as well as diaperwork, which was usually engraved or flat chased.
 The bulbous forms of Rococo Revival silver hollowware are usually raised on scrollwork feet or bases.

 Silver